 Symptoms and Signs of Herpes Zoster Ophthalmicus

-A prodrome of tingling of the forehead may occur.
+A prodrome of pain or tingling of the forehead may occur.
 During acute disease, in addition to the painful forehead rash, symptoms and signs may include severe ocular pain; marked eyelid edema; conjunctival, episcleral, and circumcorneal conjunctival hyperemia; corneal edema; and photophobia.

 Diagnosis of Herpes Zoster Ophthalmicus